 The ideal way to ensure that oracle nodes operate independently and with integrity is by employing a consensus model.
-Umbrella is building towards a delegated proof of stake consensus model (DPoS), which allows holders of the native tokens of the network to delegate their tokens to validator nodes for consensus.
+Umbrella is building a proof of stake consensus model (PoS), which allows holders of the native tokens of the network to pledge their tokens to validator nodes for consensus.

 However, even the most robust decentralized oracle service cannot function without economic viability.

-The Umbrella Network achieves economic viability by drastically reducing the cost of gas when compared to other oracle networks.
-This is done by utilizing a system of Merkle Trees to bundle multiple transactions into a single node, effectively allowing each note to validate thousands of transactions for the price it would take to validate one transaction on other networks.
+One of the ways Umbrella Network will achieve economic viability is by drastically reducing the cost of gas when compared to other oracle networks.
+Our Layer 2 solution does this by utilizing a system of Merkle Trees to bundle multiple transactions into a single node, effectively allowing each note to validate thousands of transactions for the price it would take to validate one transaction on other networks.